deathkiller/traffic-simulation/README.md

 [![Lines of Code](https://img.shields.io/badge/lines%20of%20code-15k-blue.svg)](https://github.com/deathkiller/traffic-simulation/graphs/code-frequency)

-The purpose of this thesis is to implement road traffic simulation that uses a GPU for computations and compare simulation run time to with reference implementation that uses a CPU for computations.
-The created application allows to generate a road network for simulation using model with cellular automaton or car following model.
+The purpose of this thesis is to implement road traffic simulation that uses a GPU for computations and compare simulation run time to a reference implementation that uses a CPU for computations.

+The created application allows generating a road network for simulation using model with cellular automaton or car following model.
 Also, it can compute individual steps of the simulation using a GPU or a CPU.
 Simulation state can be monitored using simple visualization.

 The application is written in C# programming language and uses .NET Framework.
 The application is using OpenCL technology and NOpenCL library to run computations on a GPU.

-##
+#### In Czech
-Tato práce je zabývá implementací simulace silniční dopravy, která pro výpočty využívá jednotku GPU, a porovnáním doby běhu výpočtů simulace s referenční implementací, která pro výpočty využívá jednotku CPU.
-Vytvořená aplikace umožňuje vygenerovat silniční síť pro simulaci s využitím modelu s celulárním automatem nebo car following modelu a následně počítat jednotlivé kroky simulace s pomocí GPU nebo CPU.
+Tato práce se zabývá implementací simulace silniční dopravy, která pro výpočty využívá jednotku GPU, a porovnáním doby běhu výpočtů simulace s referenční implementací, která pro výpočty využívá jednotku CPU.

+Vytvořená aplikace umožňuje vygenerovat silniční síť pro simulaci s využitím modelu s celulárním automatem nebo car following modelu a následně počítat jednotlivé kroky simulace s pomocí jednotky GPU nebo CPU.
 Stav simulace je možné sledovat pomocí jednoduché vizualizace.

 Aplikace je napsaná v jazyce C# a využívá technologii .NET Framework.
 Pro spouštění výpočtu na jednotce GPU se využívá technologie OpenCL a knihovna NOpenCL.

 ## License